asthast/StacklineProductViewer/README.md

 The application will be available at `http://localhost:5000`.

+**Important Notes**:
-**Note**: Don't use VS Code's Live Server for this project as it requires both a frontend and backend server to run properly.
+- Do not use VS Code's Live Server for this project.
+The application requires both a frontend and backend server to run properly.
+- The project uses Vite as the development server, which serves static assets from the `client/public` directory.
+- All static files (like images) should be placed in the `client/public` directory.
+- The development server must be started using `npm run dev` to ensure both frontend and backend are running.

 ## Project Structure